 GEFC sponsors and runs the curriculum for the 46th Boys Brigade Singapore Company at Junyuan Secondary School.
-GEFC has done so for the past 20 years, teaching secondary school boys the core values of Obedience, Reverence, Discipline and Self-Respect.
-In practice it means:
+GEFC has partnered Junyuan Secondary School for the past 20 years, teaching secondary school boys the core values of Obedience, Reverence, Discipline and Self-Respect.
+In practice, it means:

 We do the above through our weekly parades, annual camps, community service projects and national events.

-The Adults’ Ministry (AM) focuses on members in the 35 – 65 years age.
-This is the age of establishing marriages, parenting, building careers, overcoming marriage challenges, serving in Christian ministries, facing life’s frailties and crisis, planning for retirement.
-The journeys and roads traveled by this segment of believers are diverse, bringing about:
+The Adults’ Ministry (AM) focuses on members in the 35 – 65 years age range.
+This is the age where people generally find themselves establishing marriages, parenting, building careers, overcoming marriage challenges, serving in Christian ministries, facing life’s frailties and crises, and planning for retirement.
+The journeys and roads travelled by this segment of believers are diverse, bringing about:

-AM is workshop focused, held over different intervals over a full day or over a 2 day weekend.
-The topics may be familiar to members.
-Beyond the familiarity and knowledge, attendees are encouraged to listen, meditate, exhort so that they can hear and listen to God speaking, not just to their heads, but more importantly, to their hearts.
+AM is not a ministry which meets regularly.
+Rather, we hold workshops of varying durations (ranging from Saturday afternoons to a weekend retreat).
+While topics covered may be familiar to members, we encourage attendees to listen, meditate and exhort so that they can hear God speaking – not just to their heads, but more importantly, to their hearts.

-“Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.” – This was Jesus’ words to his disciples when the children were hindered from coming into the presence of our Lord in Matthew 19:14.
+“Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.” – These were Jesus’ words to His disciples when the children were hindered from coming into the presence of our Lord, in Matthew 19:14.

 We echo the same vision.
 Children are part of the church of today and will grow to be disciple makers in the next generation.
 We hope that children will “not let anyone look down on [them] because [they] are young, but set an example in speech, in life, in love, in faith, and in purity” (1 Timothy 4:12).

-Apart from the weekly programmes, we encourage children to reach out to their community through our yearly children’s outreach camp in November, where we have a few days of fun, discovering God’s identity for the children and His heart through games, songs, and activities that tell of God’s character.
+Apart from the weekly programmes, we encourage children to reach out to their community through our yearly children’s outreach camp in November, during which we have a few days of fun, discovering God’s identity for the children and His heart through games, songs, and activities that tell of God’s character.

 Join us and see our children realise God’s heart for them and their generation!